trtworld/resize-on-the-fly/readme.md

 **Using The Template**

-Upon creating the stack you will be asked to type an S3 buket name and Api name.
+Upon creating the stack you will be asked to type an S3 bucket name and Api name.
 During the installation, it will download a node.js deployment package for your Lambda from TRT World.

 **Usage**